 Come up the highway on your way home and you'll feel that change.
 More than just a drive, returning home to Lulani Ocean is a transformation.
 One that will never lose its wonder or power.

-1 Lulani Ocean house was sold August 2017 compared to 1 house sold August 2016.
+3 Lulani Ocean houses were sold September 2017 compared to 2 houses sold September 2016.